uriyapes/pnml_adv/README.md

 3. Run basic experimnet:

 '''
-CUDA_VISIBLE_DEVICES=0 python src/main.py -t pnml_cifar10
+CUDA_VISIBLE_DEVICES=0 python src/main.py -t mnist_adversarial
 '''

 ## Experimnets:

 The experimnet options are:

-1. pnml_cifar10: running pNML on CIFAR10 dataset.
+1. mnist_adversarial: running adversarial pNML on CIFAR10 dataset.
-2. random_labels: runing pNML on CIFAR10 dataset that its labels are random.
-3. out_of_dist_svhn: trainset is CIFAR10.
-Execute pNML on SVHN dataset.
-4. out_of_dist_noise:  trainset is CIFAR10.
-Execute pNML on Noise images.
-5. pnml_mnist: runining pNML on MNIST dataset.
+2. mnist_adversarial: running adversarial pNML on MNIST dataset.

-The parameters of each experimnet can be change in the parameters file: src\params.json
+The parameters of each experimnet can be change in the parameters file: src\params.json The src/params.json file contains separate parameters for each experiment, i.e. for mnist_adversarial the parameters are:

+    "mnist_adversarial": {
+        "batch_size": 128,
+        "num_workers": 4,
+        "freeze_layer": 0,
+        "adv_attack_test": {
+            ...
+        },
+        "initial_training": {
+            ...
+        },
+        "fit_to_sample": {
+            ...
+        }
+    }
+The adv_attack_test section describes the attack, the initial_training describes the training parameters of the model and fit_to_sample describes the refinement parameters.